Professional technician cleaning smoke damage and soot residue from surfaces

 Ventilate carefully—but do NOT run the HVAC

-Open windows if safe to do so, but keep the HVAC system off.
+Open windows if safe to do so to allow fresh air circulation, but keep the HVAC system turned off entirely.
 Running the system circulates smoke particles through ductwork, spreading contamination to unaffected areas of your home or business.
+Soot deposited in ductwork also creates a recurring odor source that is expensive to remediate after the fact.

 Step 4